bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

-@page learn-react-vite/setting-up-your-environment Setting Up Your Environment
+@page learn-react/setting-up-your-environment Setting Up Your Environment
-@parent learn-react-vite 2
+@parent learn-react 2
 @outline 3

 @description Learn how to set up a React environment using Vite.